CA1R7/node-annonfiles/README.md

 # node-annonfiles

-Annonfiles unofficial API for uploading and downloading files.
+(NOT_CLEAN_YET) Annonfiles unofficial API for uploading and downloading files.

 # Installation